 We’re hoping to start production in February 2017, but there will be lag between production and when our backers get them.
 We’re currently targeting to finish shipping the Electric Eel Wheels to our Kickstarter by May 2017.
 Some should ship before that date because we ship them as we complete batches of them; by May 2017 backers will hopefully have their spinning wheels.

 * * *

-I love meeting new people (and sheep!): if you are an indie dyer, a hand spinner, a shepherdess, a small flock owner, a mill operator, or a wool trader, I would love to feature your work on this site.
+I love farm visits and meeting new people (and sheep!): if you are a DIY inventor, a hand spinner, a shepherdess, a small flock owner, a mill operator, or a wool trader, I would love to feature your work on this site.
 Please get in touch via email or Ravelry by clicking the “About” tab (above)